yardenbm/flink-table-format-plain-avro/README.md

 ## Implementation Details

-This example demonstrates:
-- How to create a custom format for Flink Table API
+- A short example on how to create a custom format for Flink Table API
-- Explicit schema definition instead of automatic inference
+- usage of explicit schema definition instead of automatic inference using Table API
-- Integration with Kafka as a data source
-- Both DDL and programmatic table creation approaches
+- Both DDL and programmatic table creation usage examples

 **Important:**
 This example includes the file `src/main/resources/META-INF/services/org.apache.flink.table.factories.Factory`.